 How to Start a Chicago Rooftop Garden

-Attaining roof rights in Chicago (if needed), as well as many other metropolitan areas, can be an expensive and cumbersome process.
+Attaining rooftop garden rights in Chicago (if needed), as well as many other metropolitan areas, can be an expensive and cumbersome process.
 Most of the time you will have to petition your idea for a rooftop garden to the building’s board or council, and then you must receive at least 75% approval before you can obtain rights and begin construction.
 Working with an experienced rooftop landscape architect can save you a lot of time and money.

 It is important that you opt for sturdy materials, such as large half-barrel planters, which are unlikely to dry out or topple over under windy conditions, and raised garden beds that are at least 10-inches deep, to allow for proper root growth.
-In addition, you must also find a water supply.
-Especially during the summer time, garden beds must be watered frequently.
-If desired, automatic watering systems can be installed to alleviate the constant lugging of watering cans up to the roof and back.

 What Kind of Plants Can You Grow in Chicago?

-By now, a question you have in mind is “What kind of plants will prosper in the Chicago area?
+By now, a question you have in mind is “What kind of plants will prosper in the Chicago area?”

 For those who are unaware, most of Illinois has a hardiness level of 5.
 Hardiness refers to a plant’s ability to tolerate certain temperatures.
 Zone 5 plants must be able to survive winters where temperatures are as low as -10 to -15 °F.